 Lamoille County offers easy road access to markets via Interstate 89.
-Air options include Morrisville-Stowe State Airport (MLV), located at the center of the county, Burlington International Airport, just 45 minutes away, and Montreal’s Mirabel and Trudeau (formerly Dorval) International Airports, 90-120 minutes away by road.
+Air options include Morrisville-Stowe State Airport (MLV), located at the center of the county, Burlington International Airport, just 45 minutes away, and Montreal’s Trudeau International Airport and Mirabel International (cargo only).
+Airport, 90-120 minutes away by road.
 The Port of Montreal is the most direct land-sea route between the vast markets of the Northeast and those of Northern Europe and the Mediterranean.

-Lamoille County is served by numerous providers of electricity, from the trans-regional Green Mountain Power and Vermont Electric Co-op to Johnson Water & Light, Hyde Park Water & Light, Morrisville Water and Light, and Stowe Electric.
+Lamoille County is served by numerous providers of electricity, from the trans-regional Green Mountain Power and Vermont Electric Co-op to Johnson Water & Light, Hyde Park Electric, Morrisville Water and Light, and Stowe Electric.
 Propane, fuel and heating oil, and diesel are available from a number of providers.

 Lamoille County is served by a number of newspapers.
-The News & Citizen (Morrisville) and Stowe Reporter are both weekly subscription newspapers.
-The Transcript, published by the same company as The News & Citizen, is a free weekly sent throughout the county.
+The News & Citizen (Morrisville) and Stowe Reporter are both weekly newspapers.
 The Mountain Gazette, published twice a month in Underhill, Vermont, covers Cambridge and Jeffersonville.
 In addition, Jeffersonville is the home of Backcountry Magazine, which covers backcountry skiing nation-wide.

-The LEDC’s partners include the region’s community development organizations: Johnson Works Community Organization, Inc., the Stowe Area Association, the Lamoille Region Chamber of Commerce, the Smugglers’ Notch Area Chamber of Commerce, and the Morrisville Alliance for Culture and Commerce.
+The LEDC’s partners include the region’s community development organizations: Johnson Works Community Organization, Inc., the Stowe Area Association, the Lamoille Region Chamber of Commerce, and the Morrisville Alliance for Culture and Commerce.